loschke/loschke-ai-brainsidian-mcp/README.md

 - "Show me all notes tagged with 'ai-coding'"
 - "Find all notes in the Projects folder"
 - "What's in my research note's frontmatter?"

+**Knowledge Graph:** ✨
+- "Find all notes that link to 'Chain-of-Thought'"
+- "Show me backlinks for my MCP Architecture note"
+- "Which notes reference my Prompt Engineering guide?"

 ## 🏗️ Project Structure